 Researchers need to conduct more clinical trials before they know the true role of spirulina in supporting mental health.

-The United States Food and Drug Administration (FDA) does not regulate spirulina, but a 2014 review notes that spirulina is well-tolerated by most people, so does not cause any significant side effects.
+The United States Food and Drug Administration (FDA) does not regulate spirulina, but a

 It is a good idea to check any drug interactions with a doctor before taking a new dietary supplement, including spirulina.